MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started.md

 ##  Step 3: Set up a workspace and add code to your website
-The workspace is where you manage the data that comes in from users.
+The workspace is where you can view user activity in real time, and store and manage reports.
+Add code to your website to start collecting *events*, the activity data that comes in from users.
 1. [Create a workspace](create-workspace.md) and add members.
-1. [Add code to your website](instrument-website.md) to see telemetry arriving into your workspace.
+1. [Add code to your website](instrument-website.md) to see user activity arriving into your workspace.

 1. View a [real-time report](view-reports.md) showing active users by browser, device, operating system, location, and language.
 You can also create [custom reports](custom-reports.md) to create your own visualizations.

 ## Step 4: Export data to other channels

-When a user views a page or interacts with content, engagement insights records it as an *event*.
-You can create refined events (a virtual view) from web analytics data, that you can filter and export to your Azure Data Lake Storage.
-You can ingest the exported data as a data source in audience insights.
+You can create *refined events* (a virtual view) from your web analytics data.
+Then filter and export the data to Azure Data Lake Storage.
+You can ingest the exported data as a data source into audience insights.

 1. [Create refined events](refined-events.md) for export.